 I have a thing for pretty much any kind of Asian food.
 Lately I’ve been getting into Asian cooking a lot more, cooking authentic Chinese dishes, and broadening my horizons in other Asian cuisines as well.
 Indian food is perhaps my all-time favorite.
 I could eat it morning, noon, and night without tiring.
-I have cooked a handful of Indian dishes in my kitchen over the years, be it butter chicken and samosas, or dal makhani.

 I just love all the wonderful spices used in Indian cooking.
 Their placement is inconsequential.
 I’m always looking to experiment more, and some extra shrimp in the freezer recently proved to be the perfect excuse to test out a new recipe.
 I had seen a recipe using tamarind in a shrimp curry and was really inspired because I love tamarind and thought it’s tart flavor would actually compliment shrimp really well.